tbrown122387/autograder_gen_site/Instruction.md

 ## Step 4

-Before you start coding, you **must** do `git pull`, otherwise you will have a conflict issue.
+Before you start coding, you **must** do `git pull`, otherwise, you will have a conflict issue.
 This command will pull every update to your local repo.
 After you finish your coding and test, you can use `git add .` to add every file into git.
-Then you can use    `git commit -m "YOUR COMMIT MSG"`    to add some commit message that describe your code.
+Then you can use    `git commit -m "YOUR COMMIT MSG"`    to add some commit message that describes your code.
 Then you need to use "git push" to submit code to your repo.

 ![Step4](https://github.com/Haohao99/autograder_gen_site/blob/main/Instruction.assets/Step4.PNG)